How To Find Out If You've Been Hit By The Equifax Hack

 To find out if you’ve been affected, you can check on a website Equifax has set up in response to the hack: www.equifaxsecurity2017.com.

 At the bottom of the page, the company directs you to a link titled “Potential Impact,” which allows you to see if your information is safe.
-The catch?
-You have to provide your last name and the last six digits of your Social Security number.
+In order to do so, you have to provide your last name and the last six digits of your Social Security number.

+Once you do that, victims of the breach will be scheduled for enrollment in the company’s “complementary” credit-monitoring service, TrustedID Premier, for one year.
+After the year is up, users may have to pay for the service if they don’t proactively cancel.
+The terms of use say customers must have internet access and a credit or debit card to sign up.

+The terms of use for TrustedId says that customers using its products are subject to mandatory, binding arbitration.
+However, on Friday, Equifax clarified on its website that the “arbitration clause and class action waiver included in the Equifax and TrustedID Premier terms of use does not apply to this cybersecurity incident.”

-Several HuffPost staff members attempted this and received one of two messages: One confirms that the user was not affected by the breach and the other message sends the user a date for when they can enroll in the company’s credit-monitoring service, TrustedID Premier.
+When several HuffPost staff members attempted to check their status, they received one of two messages: One confirms that the user was not affected by the breach and the other message says you may have been affected.
+Both provide a link to enroll in the company’s credit-monitoring service, TrustedID Premier.

-The latter message does not confirm whether or not the user was affected, and Equifax did not immediately return HuffPost’s request for clarification.

-If you were given an enrollment date, take note of it.
-Equifax did not request any email addresses, which suggests that the company won’t reach out to you to remind you of it.
-Then, complete enrollment in TrustedID Premier to get a free year of protection to prevent identity theft, courtesy of Equifax.

-In the meantime, you can also protect yourself by doing the following:
+In the meantime, you can protect yourself by doing the following:

 1. Freeze your credit.

-Note: CORRECTION: An earlier version of this story listed an incorrect contact number for Equifax.
-Language has also been changed to note that all three credit score companies, not just one, must be contacted to initiate a credit freeze.
-This article has been updated with new information about Equifax’s responses to customer inquiries and its credit monitoring service.